 Richard Scheller, Ph.D.
 Dr. Scheller has served as a member of our board of directors since October 2018 and has served as co-chair of SPARC since December 2019.
 Dr. Scheller has served as the Chairman of Research and Development at BridgeBio Pharma LLC since January 2019 and as a member of its board of directors since January 2018.
 Dr. Scheller previously served as Chief Scientific Officer at 23andMe, a personal genetics company, from April 2015 to April 2019.
 Previously, Dr. Scheller was the Executive Vice President of Research and Early Development and a member of the Executive Committee at Genentech, Inc. from February 2001 to December 2014.
-From January 2009 to December 2014, Dr. Scheller was also a member of the Enlarged Executive Committee at Hoffmann-La Roche Ltd. Since February 2015, Dr. Scheller has served as a member of the board of directors for ORIC Pharmaceuticals, Inc. Since March 2015, Dr. Scheller has served as a member of the board of directors for Xenon Pharmaceuticals Inc. Since January 2018, Dr. Scheller has served as a member of the board of directors of BridgeBio Inc. Dr. Scheller's research on elucidating the molecular machinery and regulatory mechanism that underlie the release of neurotransmitters earned him the 2013 Albert Lasker Basic Medical Research Award.
+From January 2009 to December 2014, Dr. Scheller was also a member of the Enlarged Executive Committee at Hoffmann-La Roche Ltd. Since February 2015, Dr. Scheller has served as a member of the board of directors for ORIC Pharmaceuticals, Inc. Since March 2015, Dr. Scheller has served as a member of the board of directors for Xenon Pharmaceuticals Inc. Since January 2018, Dr. Scheller has served as a member of the board of directors for Xenon Pharmaceuticals Inc. Since March 2015, Dr. Scheller has served as a member of the board of directors for Xenon Pharmaceuticals Inc. Since January 2018, Dr. Scheller has served as a member of the board of directors for Xenon Pharmaceuticals Research Award.
 He is a member of the National Academy of Sciences and a member of the National Academy of Medicine.
 Dr. Scheller holds a Ph.D. in Chemistry from the California Institute of Technology and B.Sc. in Biochemistry from the University of Wisconsin-Madison.
 He completed his post-doctorate in Molecular Neurobiology at Columbia University.